Learn the answers to some of the most frequently asked questions about our homecare services and what ActivePro has to offer.

 - Am I locked into a contract?
 What is your cancellation policy?

 No, we do not have a contract.
-Our clients sign a service agreement which states the services we will be providing, the proposed schedule, our rates, and our billing policy.
-We ask for a minimum of 24 hours and prefer 48 hours to cancel a scheduled shift so that the assigned caregiver has the opportunity to obtain replacement work to compensate.
-We ask for 2 weeks’ notice for service interruptions such as vacations etc. In the event of an emergency such as sudden hospitalization, no notice is required or our services can continue in the hospital if appropriate.
+Our clients sign a service agreement for homecare services which outlines the services we will be providing, the proposed schedule, our rates, and our billing policy.
+We ask for 2 weeks’ notice for service cancellations or interruptions such as vacations etc. In the event of an emergency such as sudden hospitalization, no notice is required or our services can continue in the hospital if appropriate.
+Pre-booked shift cancellations with less than 2 (two) business days’ notice may be charged 50% of the scheduled visit fee (minimum of 4 hours at standard rates).
+Shift cancellations with less than 1 (one) business days’ notice may be charged 100% of the scheduled visit fee.
+APNHC will have the discretion to waive the cancellation fees if we are able to assign the scheduled caregiver to alternate work for that shift time to compensate.

 - Are there a minimum number of hours for service?
 Do you provide overnight/weekend/24-7 care?